This blog was updated Nevember 10, 2022.

 Bayville Winter Wonderland

-Bayville Adventure Park undergoes a transformation each November, welcoming the holiday season in grand fashion.
-Bayville Winter Wonderland offers plenty of attractions for visitors to enjoy, including light displays, holiday characters, ice-skating, train rides, and more.
+Bayville Adventure Park transforms each November, welcoming the holiday season in grand fashion.
+Bayville Winter Wonderland offers plenty of attractions for visitors to enjoy, including light displays, holiday characters, ice skating, train rides, and more.
 There’s even a Haunted Christmas section for those who want to include a little mischief with their merry-making.

 Magic of Lights at Jones Beach

 A favorite for family fun in Nassau County, the Magic of Lights at Jones Beach is one of Long Island’s largest drive-thru light shows.
-Set to music, the show features a 200-foot light tunnel, and more than 40 holiday-themed light displays.
-Visitors will spot the 12 Days of Christmas, Winter Wonderland, The Night Before Christmas and more, as they drive the 2.5-mile route.
+Set to music, the show features a 200-foot light tunnel and more than 40 holiday-themed light displays.
+Visitors will spot the 12 Days of Christmas, Winter Wonderland, The Night Before Christmas, and more as you drive the 2.5-mile route.

 Riverhead Holiday Light Show